gravitational/teleport/rfd/0052-passwordless.md

   webauthn:
     rp_id: example.com
   allow_passwordless: true
-  connector_name: local:passwordless
+  connector_name: passwordless
 ```

 #### Virtual connectors

 The design extends the [`local` users connector](
 https://goteleport.com/docs/architecture/users/#multiple-identity-sources) by
-adding the `local:passwordless` connector, a variant that uses passwordless
+adding the `passwordless` connector, a variant that uses passwordless logins.
-logins.

 Users may manually change their login method, as long as the cluster supports
-it, by running `tsh login --auth=local` or `tsh login
+it, by running `tsh login --auth=local` or `tsh login --auth=passwordless`.
---auth=local:passwordless`. `tsh` and Web UI should check the connector name
+`tsh` and Web UI should check the connector name from `/ping` endpoints and
-from `/ping` endpoints and react accordingly.
+react accordingly.

-`local:passwordless` is now a system-reserved connector name, taking precedence
+`passwordless` is now a system-reserved connector name, taking precedence over
-over similarly named connectors.
-Furthermore, the design suggests forbidding
-user-created connectors from containing the `:` character, so that other virtual
-connectors may be added, as necessary.
-(For example,
-`$connector_name:passwordless` for OIDC and SAML.)
+equally named connectors.
+A similar solution using virtual connectors could be
+used to "decorate" existing OIDC/SAML connectors for passwordless, but this is
+left for a future design.

 <!--
 References: